 ABQ Streets Test Points:

-Horizontal Positional Accuracy: Tested 14.106 feet horizontal accuracy at 95% confidence level.
+Horizontal Positional Accuracy: Tested 14.106 feet horizontal accuracy at 95%

 Vertical Positional Accuracy: Not applicable